The Turner Family

 - Emanuel Turner, b. ~1837, m.
 Amelia M. Moore after 1860, d.
 Jan.
 5, 1912 in Chicago, Ill. (see Emanuel Turner's death certificate).

-When we look at the long list of nineteen children who were born to Michael Turner, Jr. or lived at various times in his household, a couple of them stand out, raising issues of their parentage and the parentage of one or two others.
-If Melvina Turner was born on May 21, 1823, she could have been born to Elizabeth Turner or, in a previous marriage, to Nancy Turner.
-It's not likely, however, that she was born to Michael and Nancy Turner since she was born before Elizabeth died.
+When we look at the two lists of nineteen children who were born to Michael Turner, Jr. or lived at various times in his household (see above and previous page), we are not completely sure of the parentage of at least three of them.
+If Melvina Turner was born on May 21, 1823 as her death certificate indicated, she could have been born to Elizabeth Turner a little more than a year before she died or to Nancy LNU in a previous marriage.
+It's not likely that she was born to Michael and Nancy Turner since she was born before Elizabeth died.
 If Eleanor Turner was born on Feb.
-15, 1825, as records indicate, she could not have been the daughter of Elizabeth since she was born after her death and she could not have been the daughter of Michael and Nancy since she was born only five months after Elizabeth's death (except through an extra-marital affair, of course).
+15, 1825, as records indicate, she could not have been the daughter of Elizabeth since she was born after her death and she could not have been the daughter of Michael and Nancy since she was born only five months after Elizabeth's death (except through an extra-marital liaison, of course).
 If Eleanor was a child brought into Michael Turner, Jr.'s household after his marriage to Nancy, then could one or two others have been born to Nancy and an unknown spouse?
 At the moment we are not in a position to answer this question, but this is an issue we will examine further as more records are uncovered.

 One avenue for determining the parents of some of the children would be to look at death certificates that name the father and mother of the deceased.
 Fortunately, we have a few of those.
 Amanda Carpenter's death record in Brown Co., Ohio (see link on previous page) indicates her father was Michael Turner, but her mother was unknown.
-Amanda Carpenter has generally been listed as the last child of Michael and Elizabeth Turner.
-Harriet (Turner) Dalton, Nancy Jane (Turner Adams) Marriott, and Emanuel Turner lived for many years in Chicago and all three died there.
+Amanda Carpenter has generally been listed as the last child of Michael and Elizabeth Turner, but it's possible she was born to Nancy LNU before her marriage to Michael Turner.
+Harriet (Turner) Dalton, Nancy Jane (Turner) (Adams) Marriott, and Emanuel Turner lived for many years in Chicago and all three died there.
 Harriet Dalton's 1912 Cook Co., Ill. death certificate (see link above) lists her parents as E. Turner and Nancy Turner, both born in Ohio.
 Nancy Jane Marriott's death certificate also listed her father as E. Turner, this time born in Germany, and mother unknown.
 Emanuel Turner's death certificate does not provide a name for his father, born in Germany, or his mother, born in England.
 Thus, two of these latter three death certificates indicate that the father's name was E. Turner (either born in Germany or Ohio) and one indicates the mother's name was Nancy (born in Ohio).
 Shortly after the death of Michael Turner, Jr., a Guardian's Bond was presented in the Probate Court in Clermont Co., Ohio, for Emanuel Turner indicating that he was a "minor child of Michael Turner deceased."
 This should mean that Emanuel Turner was a natural child of Michael Turner, but it probably doesn't rule out the possibility that he was his adopted son.
 All of these documents give us clues, but no definitive answers, as to the parentage of the children living with Michael Turner after 1840.